 NIST is a leading source of SCRM guidance.
 NIST's Computer Security Resource Center (CSRC) has a major Cyber Supply Chain Risk Management program.
 Notably, the CSRC recognizes the supply chain threats to IT and OT networks.
-NIST's 2015 SCRM publication provides comprehensive guidance on managing cyber supply chain risks.
+So NIST's 2015 SCRM publication provides comprehensive guidance on managing cyber supply chain risks.
 The guidelines provide a framework for federal departments and agencies which "can be modified or augmented with organization-specific requirements from policies, guidelines, and other documents."
 The document presents a set of processes and measures for evaluating and managing supply chain risk and provides a template for developing SCRM plans.
 NIST also provides a set of SCRM best practices applicable to all infrastructure sectors.
-Moreover, NIST's updates to their "Framework for Improving Critical Infrastructure Cybersecurity" (Cybersecurity Framework) in 2017 included "new details on managing cyber supply chain risks," while the April 2018 update includes further revisions on "managing cybersecurity within the supply chain."
+Moreover, NIST's updates to their "Framework for Improving Critical Infrastructure Cybersecurity" (Cybersecurity Framework) in 2017 included "new details on managing cybersecurity within the supply chain." managing cybersecurity within the supply chain."